jsjoeio/learning-roadmap/README.md

 ##### Milestones
 - completed Article: Read Project Specification Documents on August 27th, 2018
 - completed CS50 on September 2nd, 2018
-- started Introduction to Computer Science and Programming with Python
 - completed "Build a Survey Form" on September 9th, 2018
-- completed Week 1 videos for Intro to Comp Sci...now onto Problem Sets
-- completed pset1
-- completed Week 2
-- completed pset2
-- completed Week 3
-- completed pset 3
-- completed Week 4
-- completed pset 4
-- started "Advanced React" course by Wes Bos
-- completed Week 5
-- completed pset 5
-- worked on Week 6
-- completed Week 6, part 11 and part 12.
-Skipped pset 6 because it's not in Sandbox.
-- started Week 7
+- completed Introduction to Computer Science and Programming with Python on October 29th, 2018

 <!-- #### Tier 2 - develop more expertise